Rainfall enough to boost pasture growth - Salinger

 Earlier this week Primary Industries Minister Nathan Guy confirmed that the North Island and West Coast of the South Island are likely to remain officially in a state of drought until September.

-Next story in National: EQC critic quits blog, calls for inquiry
+Next story in New Zealand: EQC critic quits blog, calls for inquiry

 Copyright © 2013, Radio New Zealand